The combined pill (‘the pill’) is taken every day, usually with a week off once a month (for a period).

 Extremely rare side effects:

-Sometimes the pill makes women feel more hungry.
-Studies show that most women stay the same weight – 1 in 10 women put on weight, and 1 in 10 lose weight while they are on the pill
+Sometimes the pill makes people feel more hungry.
+Studies show that most stay the same weight – 1 in 10 put on weight, and 1 in 10 lose weight while they are on the pill.

-It’s safe to take from teenage to the menopause (for most women).
+It’s safe to take from teenage years up to the age of 50 (for most people).
 It’s fine to have been on the pill from a young age, and for many years – there is no need for a break

 You don't need to take it at the same time every day